 Defining the workflow is the first and one of the most important steps for building Appian RPA robotic processes.
 A good design will make the robot easier to develop.

-When you are developing a robotic process, typically, it's in the first action where variables are initialized and everything needed for the robot to accomplish its task is prepared.
-Then it will go through each action in the workflow, until it reaches the last one, and the robot's execution ends.
+When you are developing a robotic process, typically, it's in the first action where variables are initialized and everything needed for the robotic process to accomplish its task is prepared.
+Then it will go through each action in the workflow, until it reaches the last one, and the execution ends.
 The difference between an initial action and a final action lies in their transitions.
 An initial action has no input transition and one output transition.
 A final action has at least one input transition and no output transition.